harumuki/thorsten-hans.com/_posts/2019-11-02-book-review-kubernetes-up-and-running-2nd-edition.md

 published: true
 tags:
   - Kubernetes
-excerpt: 'The 2nd Edition of "Kubernetes: Up & Running" has been released recently.
+excerpt: 'The 2nd Edition of Kubernetes: Up & Running has been released recently.
 I really liked the first edition, so I sat down and read the new version.'
 image: /ebook.jpg
 unsplash_user_name: freestocks.org
 unsplash_user_ref: freestocks